 "The sacrifices that our military families make are absolutely huge," Jason said.
 "To be able to say 'thank you' to them – and have them feel the appreciation of other people – is very important to keeping their spirits high.
 It's nice to be able to encourage them, especially during a time of year when they might have someone deployed and they're alone."

 During the gathering, warriors also spoke to what they were thankful for during the year.
-To hear what they were thankful for in 2016, and to find photos from this event, visit http://newsroom.woundedwarriorproject.org/, click on multimedia, then videos or images.
+To hear what they were thankful for in 2016, and to find photos from this event, visit https://newsroom.woundedwarriorproject.org/.

 About Wounded Warrior Project